ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 <em>Code the Web has **insert achievement here**</em>

 ### [Pat Walls](https://twitter.com/thepatwalls) of [Starter Story](https://www.starterstory.com/)
+**19,470 uniques in November 2018 on [Starter Story](https://www.starterstory.com/)**

+I don't do any keyword research.
+Most of my content is interviews, so I have other people write the content.
+This allows me to make much more of it because I don't have to do all of the hard work of writing.
+Most of my work is to make sure the content is good and work with the writer to make it better.
+I promote mainly on Reddit and social media.
+On Reddit I post "case studies" that are mostly reposts of my blog content to a subreddit as a self post.

+The fact that my content has a recurring format is a double edged sword.

+👍 It allowed me to systemize the content creation process.

+👎 It also hurts my growth though as people get tired of the same format.

 ### [Hugo Di Francesco](https://twitter.com/hugo__df) of [Code with Hugo](https://codewithhugo.com/)